-- Federal Student Aid: This is financial aid from the federal government which is designed to help families and students pay for education expenses at an eligible college or career school.
-It consists of grants, loans and work-study programs.
+This is financial aid from the federal government which is designed to help families and students pay for education expenses at an eligible college or career school.
+It consists of grants, loans, and work-study programs.
 You always want to maximize the amount of federal student aid before moving on to other college financing options.

-- SAR - Student Aid Report: Federal Student Aid will provide a summary of the information you submitted on the FAFSA.
-It is important that you review the SAR to make sure it is correct and complete, as many financial aid decisions will be based on this information.
+Federal Student Aid will provide a summary of the information you submitted on the FAFSA.
+It is essential that you review the SAR to make sure it is correct and complete, as many financial aid decisions will be based on this information.
 If you find a mistake, you will need to correct or update your FAFSA.
-If your financial situation has changed since you filed the FAFSA, you may be able to make certain updates.
+If your financial situation has changed since you filed the FAFSA, you may be able to make specific updates.

-- Scholarships: This is another form of financial aid, but scholarships are usually based on merit, activities, group memberships, medical conditions, or some other factor.
-They are made available by the school, community and religious groups, non-profit and for-profit organizations, and usually involve some type of application process.
-In most cases grants do not have to be repaid.
+This is another form of financial aid, but scholarships are usually based on merit, activities, group memberships, medical conditions, or some other factor.
+They are made available by the school, community and religious groups, non-profit and for-profit organizations, and involve an application process.
+In most cases, grants do not have to be repaid.

-- Work-Study Programs: This form of financial aid provides part-time employment opportunities for undergraduate and graduate students with financial need.
-This gives your student an opportunity to earn money to help pay for his or her college expenses.
+This form of financial aid provides part-time employment opportunities for undergraduate and graduate students with financial need.
+This allows your student to earn money to help pay for his or her college expenses.
 The program usually encourages community service work and some type of work which is related to your student’s course of study.